 Click Here for tab for Landslide by Fleetwood Mac

 Few bands have gone through quite the number of lineup changes and inner turbulence that Fleetwood Mac has.
-Nevertheless, they are still one of the best selling bands of all time with over 120 million albums sold.
-Of their 17 full-length studio albums, their single ‘Landslide’ was one of the most popular.
+Nevertheless, they are still one of the best-selling bands of all time, with over 120 million albums sold.
+In all of their 17 full-length studio albums, Landslide was one of the most popular singles.

-It’s a great song for both the intermediate finger-picker and the beginner (although you may want to take the tempo down a little bit while you are learning).
-The chord progression is quite simple.
-However, it involves some string skipping and requires you to pick each note clearly and accurately to sound its best.
+It’s a great song for both the intermediate fingerpicker and the beginner (although you may want to take the tempo down a bit while you’re learning).
+The chord progression is quite simple, however, it involves some string skipping and requires you to pick each note clearly and accurately to sound its best.

 Wonderful Tonight by Eric Clapton